MMatthew14/MMatthew14/README.md

 - 👋 Hi, I’m @MMatthew14
 - 👀 I’m interested in ...
 Gaming, Japanese Pop Culture (mainly Anime and Source Materials)
 - 🌱 I’m currently learning ...
 Python
-- 💞️ I’m looking to collaborate on ... a reverse search website for Japanese Voice Actors
+- 💞️ I’m looking to collaborate on ... a reverse search website for Japanese Voice Actors using both image and voice recognition
 - 📫 How to reach me ... @MMatt14 on X
 -  - ⚡ Fun fact: ...
 I live under a rock